-Declining a job offer you worked hard to get is not always an easy task, but can happen when you are aggressively interviewing.
+Declining a job offers you worked hard to get is not always an easy task, but can happen when you are aggressively interviewing.
 If you receive more than one offer at the same time, it's critical that you know how to write a job offer rejection letter that expresses both your gratitude and your regrets.

 When writing the letter, remain polite and courteous and choose your words carefully.
 Not only does this project you in a positive light to the employer, but it keeps doors open for future opportunities down the road.
 While you may be tempted to make a phone call to reject the offer, it's more professional to compose a formal letter.